opea-project/GenAIComps/comps/dataprep/arango/langchain/README.md

 Note: If you specify "table_strategy=llm", You should first start TGI Service, please refer to 1.2.1, 1.3.1 in https://github.com/opea-project/GenAIComps/tree/main/comps/llms/README.md, and then `export TGI_LLM_ENDPOINT="http://${your_ip}:8008"`.

 For ensure the quality and comprehensiveness of the extracted entities, we recommend to use `gpt-4o` as the default model for parsing the document.
-To enable the openai service, please `export OPENAI_KEY=xxxx` before using this services.
+To enable the openai service, please `export OPENAI_API_KEY=xxxx` before using this services.

 ```bash
 curl -X POST \